 Subjects/courses

 NOVA offers a range of courses for exchange students.
-The exchange agreement between GU and NOVA is brand new for the academic year 2025-26 and will therefore be limited to the following subject areas:
+The exchange agreement between GU and NOVA is new since the academic year 2025-26 and will therefore be limited to the following subject areas:

 Make sure to carefully check the course offer in English and the ability to transfer the credits before you apply: